AnicetNgrt/jiro-nn/examples/housing/README.md

 # King County House price regression

 Standard looking results by doing roughly [the same approach as a user named frederico on Kaggle using Pytorch](https://www.kaggle.com/code/chavesfm/dnn-house-price-r-0-88/notebook).
-Involving data manipulation with pipelines, and a 8 layers of ~20 inputs each model using ReLU & Adam.
+Involving data manipulation with preprocessing, and a 8 layers of ~20 inputs each model using ReLU & Adam.
 Training over 300 epochs with 8 folds k-folds.

 Charts made with the gnuplot crate.